VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * Replay the events from the event log to populate the new V3 read models with historical data.
-* Handle the live events and keep the V2 read models up to date until the V3 front-end is live, at which point we no longer need the V2 read models.
+* Handle the live events and keep the V2 read models up to date until the V3 front end is live, at which point we no longer need the V2 read models.

 The migration process first replays the events from the event store to populate the new V3 read models.
 When this is complete, we stop the V2 processor that contains the event handlers, and start the new handlers in their V3 processor.
-While these are running and catching up on the events that were accumulated in the new topic subscriptions, the ad-hoc processor is also keeping the V2 read models up to date because at this point we still have the V2 front-end.
-When the V3 worker roles are ready, we can perform a VIP switch to bring the new V3 front-end into use.
-After the V3 front-end is running, we no longer have any need for the V2 read models.
+While these are running and catching up on the events that were accumulated in the new topic subscriptions, the ad-hoc processor is also keeping the V2 read models up to date because at this point we still have the V2 front end.
+When the V3 worker roles are ready, we can perform a VIP switch to bring the new V3 front end into use.
+After the V3 front end is running, we no longer have any need for the V2 read models.

 One of the issues to address with this approach is how to determine when the new V3 processor should switch from processing archived events in the event log to the live stream of events.
 There is some latency in the process that writes events to the event log, so an instantaneous switch could result in the loss of some events.
 The team decided to allow the V3 processor to temporarily handle both archived events and the live stream which means there is a possibility that there will be duplicate events; the same event exists in the event store and in the list of events accumulated by the new subscription.
 However, we can detect these duplicates and handle them accordingly.

-**MarkusPersona:** Typically, we rely on the infrastructure to detect duplicate messages.
+> **MarkusPersona:** Typically, we rely on the infrastructure to detect duplicate messages.
 In this particular scenario where duplicate events may come from different sources, we cannot rely on the infrastructure and must add the duplicate detection logic into our code explicitly.

 An alternative approach that we considered was to include both V2 and V3 handling in the V3 processor.
 With this approach there is no need for an ad-hoc worker role to process the V2 events during the migration.
-However, we decided to keep the migration specific code in a separate project to avoid bloating the V3 release with functionality that is only needed during the migration.
+However, we decided to keep the migration-specific code in a separate project to avoid bloating the V3 release with functionality that is only needed during the migration.

-**JanaPersona:** The migration process would be slightly easier if we adopted the approach of including both V2 and V3 handling in the V3 processor.
-We decided that this benefit was outweighed by the benefit of avoiding having to maintain duplicate functionality in the V3 processor.
+> **JanaPersona:** The migration process would be slightly easier if we included both V2 and V3 handling in the V3 processor.
+We decided that the benefit of such an approach was outweighed by the benefit of not having to maintain duplicate functionality in the V3 processor.

-**Note:** The intervals between each step of the migration take some time to complete, so the migration is really 'no downtime, but things might take a while to move forward for the user'.
-We would have benefited from some faster mechanisms to deal with the toggle switches such as stopping the V2 processor, and starting the V3 processor).
+> **Note:** TThe intervals between each step of the migration take some time to complete, so the migration achieves no downtime, but the user does experience delays.
+We would have benefited from some faster mechanisms to deal with the toggle switches, such as stopping the V2 processor and starting the V3 processor.

 # Implementation details